codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 `--enable-git-providers --provider gitlab --repo <https_project_url> --git-token <git_runtime_token>`

 where:
-* `--enable-git-providers` indicates that you are not using the default Git provider for the runtime.
+* `--enable-git-providers`(required), indicates that you are not using the default Git provider for the runtime.
-* `--provider gitlab` defines GitLab Cloud as the Git provider for the runtime and the account.
+* `--provider gitlab` (required), defines GitLab Cloud as the Git provider for the runtime and the account.
-* `--repo <repo_url>` is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git project for the runtime installation, including the `.git` suffix.
 Copy the clone URL for HTTPS from your GitLab website.
   If the repo doesn't exist, copy an existing clone URL and change the name of the repo.
 Codefresh creates the repository during runtime installation.

   > Important: You must create the group with access to the project prior to the installation.